x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 5. Provide a name for the connector and click **Next**.
 The **Authenticating sent email** screen appears.

-6. Choose one of the two options shown in the screenshot below.
+6. Choose one of the two options between **By verifying that the sender domain matches one of the following domains** and **By verifying that the IP address of the sending server matches one of the following IP addresses, which belong to your partner organization**.

 > [!NOTE]
 > If you choose **By verifying that the sender domain matches one of the following domains**, you can provide the name of any one domain from the list of domains for your organization.
 If you have only one domain for your organization, enter its name.